skade/widmann/README.md

 Sinatra's law: given enough time, every programming language will see an attempt at a Sinatra clone.
 Here's mine in Rust.

-Consider this a proof of concept, it has some glaring bugs. (try POSTing to `/foo`)
+This is obviously a proof of concept, it has some glaring bugs (try POSTing to `/foo`) and no features beyond routing.

 ## Usage